jhund/rails-recipes/pages/measured_response.md

   <h2>Measured response</h2>
 </div>

-Guidelines to find the right approach when it comes to mutating data:
+How to find the right approach when it comes to mutating data:
 Rails magic, custom processing methods, service objects, etc.

 NOTE: This is a work in progress.
 Will be updated soon